nib-health-funds/validate-date/README.md

 Returns a method that will return whether a value is valid and less than the specified date.

+### .lessThanEq(date : Date|moment, format : string)

+Returns a method that will return whether a value is valid and less than or equal to the specified date.

 ### .greaterThan(date : Date|moment, format : string)

 Returns a method that will return whether a value is valid and greater than the specified date.

+### .greaterThanEq(date : Date|moment, format : string)

+Returns a method that will return whether a value is valid and greater than or equal to the specified date.

 ## Usage